Teaching support from the UK’s largest provider of in-school maths tuition

 Practical ideas to lay the foundations of good maths investigation work in your school

-If your primary school already prizes curiosity and an investigative approach to learning then your pupils will already be at an advantage.
-Paced and supported appropriately you can start introducing maths investigations at Key Stage 1 or even in the early years.
+If your primary curriculum already prizes curiosity and an investigative approach to learning then your pupils will already be at an advantage.
+Paced and supported appropriately you can start introducing maths investigations at Key Stage 1 or even in the early years, for 4 – 5 year olds.

 Here are some ways in which you can lay those foundations